sodadata/docs/soda-cl/recon.md

 Learn about reconciliation check [Limitations and constraints](#limitations-and-constraints).

-### Reconciliation diff checks
+### Record reconciliation checks

-The syntax of the reconciliation diff checks is simple in that it only expects a `rows diff` input.
+The syntax of record reconciliation checks is simple in that it only expects a `rows diff` input.
 You can choose to compare the entire contents of datasets, or add key configurations to specify key columns or different source and target columns to compare.

 ```yaml
 reconciliation Production: